HanaTensor/0sm-skills/06/papers.md

 #32 dissolved QFT vacuum energy as category error; #46 gave geometric origin of 1/2ℏω; #48 adds the centroid geometry route and identifies the triple coincidence of all three approaches; #49 adds the ejection threshold as the fourth independent route, establishing a four-fold coincidence.

 **From #34 gravitational program to #49:**
-#34 established entropic entrainment as gravitational-like acceleration but left the mediating quantum unspecified. #49 closes all three open questions: (i) the mediating quantum is the photon-sphere fragment, (ii) ejection is driven by Tomonaga-Thomas stress at θ = π/2, (iii) near-neighbor character follows from Compton-scale size.
+#34 established entropic entrainment as gravitational-like acceleration but left the mediating quantum unspecified. #49 closes all three open questions: (i) the mediating quantum is the photon-sphere fragment, (ii) ejection is driven by Thomas-precession stress at θ = π/2, (iii) near-neighbor character follows from Compton-scale size.

 **From #48 spin-2 candidate to #49:**
 #48 identified Ω_T ∝ ½sin(2θ) as a spin-2 candidate via s = 2π/π = 2 and explicitly requested an independent physical ejection mechanism. #49 provides that mechanism; the rank-2 tensor proof remains an open task.